THE STORY BEHIND HEIRLOOM SOLUTIONS

 We're seeing just the opposite of that today with the rise of GMO hybrid foods, the lack of diversity in Big Ag farming methods, as well as tons of chemicals that are being poured in the dirt and on our foods.
 Even worse, the dangerous Frakenfoods being produced through the introduction of foreign bacteria and junk DNA into the seed crop.
 Cancer and disease are increasing exponentially as we tinker with our food supply.

-Heirloom Solutions is the natural outgrowth of our popular Survival Seed Bank.
-As our customers and friends have asked for more varieties, we've done our best to find the most hearty ones available.
+Heirloom Solutions is the natural outgrowth of our love for gardening and desire to see family's working together As our customers and friends have asked for more varieties, we've done our best to find the most hearty ones available.
 We think the Lord has blessed us with an abundance of food options on this little planet.
 And by utilizing those natural crops, we all gain good health and economic stability for ourselves and our communities.

 What could be better than showing the kids and grand-kids how to raise their own food and then showing them how to share that food with others?
 It worked in the 1830s and it can work today!